fostiropoulos/ablator/docs/source/index.rst

                         <div class="packages">
                            <div class="contents-texts">
                               <h3>
-                                    How Ablator Works
+                                    How ABLATOR Works
                               </h3>
                               <p>
-                                    Ablator is composed of several core modules.
-Please refer to this section for detailed usages of each module of Ablator and learn how Ablator works.
+                                    ABLATOR is composed of several core modules.
+Please refer to this section for detailed usages of each module of ABLATOR and learn how ABLATOR works.
                               </p>
                            </div>